YounesTasra-R4z3rSw0rd/Web-Security-Academy/SQL Injection/Lab#1/Lab-1_writeup.md

 ## About:
-This lab contains a [SQL injection](https://portswigger.net/web-security/sql-injection) vulnerability in the product category filter.
+This lab contains a [SQL injection](https://portswigger.net/web-security/sql-injection) vulnerability in the product category filter.<br/>
 When the user selects a category, the application carries out a SQL query like the following:
 ```SQL
 SELECT * FROM products WHERE category = 'Gifts' AND released = 1
 ```